Portrait of the Artist with his Family: Meaning

 It has been speculated that the painting depicts the family's celebration of Jordaens' admission as a master to the Antwerp Guild of St Luke in 1615.
 The painting is full of symbols of family harmony and bliss.
 Music represented by the lute is an embodiment of harmony and in the context of a family portrait it references a harmonious marriage.
 The dog and the grapevine twining round the pavilion symbolize conjugal fidelity.

 The painting contains various religious symbols such as the bread and wine which symbolize the Eucharist.
 The raising of a goblet of wine by the father is likely a warning against excess in idle pleasures and a reminder of the need for restraint.
 The three putti hovering over the family likely represent the souls of the three daughters who had died young.

 The composition of the painting was inspired by Peter Paul Rubens' altarpiece The Circumcision (Chiesa di S. Ambrogio, Genoa).

 Provenance

 It is believed that the painting remained in the Jordaens family until the 18th century, when the work was acquired by the Duke of Portland.
 It then entered Robert Walpole's collection at Houghton Hall.
-There it was seen by George Virtue in 1722.
+There it was seen by George Vertue in 1722.
 He recorded this in his diary calling the painting correctly a painting by Jordaens of his father & mother and family.
 The painting was sold to the Hermitage Museum in 1779 during the reign of Catherine II of Russia.
 At that time, it was wrongly attributed to Jordaens' teacher and father-in-law Adam van Noort.